ryan-donald/ryan-donald.github.io/_pages/cv.md

 Work experience
 ======
-* Member of Technical Staff 2
+* **Member of Technical Staff 2**
-  * April 2025 - Present
+  * **April 2025 - Present**
-  * Draper
+  * **Draper**
   *

-* Research Assistant
+* **Research Assistant**
-  * September 2020 - August 2024
+  * **September 2020 - August 2024**
-  * Persistent Autonomy and Robot Learning (PeARL) Lab at University of Massachusetts, Lowell
+  * **Persistent Autonomy and Robot Learning (PeARL) Lab at University of Massachusetts, Lowell**
+  * Designed, developed, and implemented a framework for underwater inspection with a robot within simulation.
+  * Developed a predictive framework utilizing a Intel Realsense camera, attached to the wrist of a Kinova Robotics Jaco 2, mounted on a Ghost Robotics Vision 60.
+This allows the system to predict and react to environment motion for better target tracking during and after execution of motions within a dynamic environment.
+  * Developed test methods and evaluation frameworks for the categorization and measurement of the autonomy of Unmanned Aerial Vehicles, from both a non-contextual and contextual standpoint.
+  * Gained experience with multiple different different robots including a Fetch Robotics Mobile Manipulator, Kinova Robotics Jaco 2, Ghost Robotics Vision 60, Universal Robots UR5e, and Boston Dynamics Spot.

+* **Grader**
+  * **January 2023 - May 2024**
-  *
+  * **University of Massachusetts, Lowell**
+  * Provided students in the lab with feedback and guidance during COMP.4500 Mobile Robotics I.
+  * Graded the performance of Student’s robots in each of 5 lab projects during the semester.
+  * Worked with the Professor to effectively teach students the material.
+  * Helped teach debugging and testing principles when student’s code or robots had issues.

 Skills
 ======
 * Programming Languages
   * Python
   * C / C++
+  * VHDL
   * MATLAB
   * Java
 * Robotics